connectjunkie/homebridge-beoplay/README.md

 ## Mode parameter

 The plugin will mute/unmute if using the speaker/smartspeaker integration type when the HomeKit mute button is selected/unselected, and turn on/off if using the TV, bulb or fan integrations when the HomeKit power button is on/off.
 By setting "mode" to "power" the plugin will instead power on/standby your speaker/smartspeaker integration when you unmute/mute.
-By setting "mode" to "mute" the plugin will instead mute/unmute a fan, bulb or TV integration when the power button is turned off/on.
+By setting "mode" to "mute" the plugin will instead mute/unmute a fan, bulb, switch or TV integration when the power button is turned off/on.
 This may be preferable, depending on what behaviour you are looking for.

 ## TV Media Control in the Control Center Remote